Constituency Structure over Eojeol in Korean Treebanks: An eojeol-based constituency annotation proposal

-A comparable normalization strategy has also been applied to the Kaist treebank.
-Although Kaist exposes functional morphemes as independent terminals and allows eojeol-internal structure to enter the constituency tree, previous work has shown that these representations can be systematically converted into an eojeol-based format.
-In particular, the SPMRL 2013 Shared Task describes a conversion procedure that reattaches functional morphemes, separated in the original Kaist annotation, to their host lexical items, yielding eojeol-level terminals and a correspondingly flattened constituency structure \citep{seddah-EtAl:2013:SPMRL}.
-Under this transformation, Kaist trees are brought into a representational form that closely resembles debinarized Sejong-style constituency, with morphology encoded internally to terminals rather than projected syntactically.
-This result shows that Kaist, despite its distinct original design, can also be mapped to an eojeol-based constituency backbone that is compatible with the normalization assumptions adopted here.
+Under this restricted interpretation, the normalization steps do not alter the overt eojeol sequence or its linear order, nor do they introduce new overt terminals.
+They do, however, change the status of certain resource-specific structural analyses.
+For this reason, the resulting equivalence should be understood as an equivalence of normalized surface-oriented constituency backbones, not as an equivalence of the original treebank analyses.
+Sejong and Penn Korean can therefore be compared over a shared eojeol-based phrase-structural domain, while their original treatments of binarization, empty categories, and morphosyntactic detail remain distinct.
+These transformations are not analytically neutral.
+They preserve the overt eojeol sequence, the relative order of terminals, major phrase labels, and phrase-level dominance relations among overt constituents.
+At the same time, they abstract away from information that is important in the original resources.
+Debinarization removes intermediate binary nodes introduced by Sejong-style Chomsky-normal-form annotation, and may therefore suppress distinctions about local attachment if these distinctions are encoded only through binary branching.
+Null-element removal in Penn Korean eliminates overt tree positions for unrealized arguments, traces, and empty categories, and therefore does not preserve the full analysis of argument realization, control, or long-distance dependency.
+Collapsing morpheme-level terminals in KAIST reduces the visibility of functional morphology as independent syntactic material.
+The proposed normalization is therefore not lossless.
+Its justification is that the information discarded is not part of the specific representational layer targeted here, namely an eojeol-based constituency backbone over overt surface units.
+A comparable normalization strategy has also been applied to the KAIST treebank.
+Although KAIST exposes functional morphemes as independent terminals and allows eojeol-internal structure to enter the constituency tree, previous work has shown that these representations can be systematically converted into an eojeol-based format.
+In particular, the SPMRL 2013 Shared Task describes a conversion procedure that reattaches functional morphemes, separated in the original KAIST annotation, to their host lexical items, yielding eojeol-level terminals and a correspondingly flattened constituency structure \citep{seddah-EtAl:2013:SPMRL}.
+Under this transformation, KAIST trees are brought into a representational form that closely resembles debinarized Sejong-style constituency, with morphology encoded internally to terminals rather than projected syntactically. {This conversion does not preserve all morphosyntactic distinctions encoded in the original KAIST trees, but it shows that KAIST can be mapped to an eojeol-based constituency backbone for the purposes of comparison and dependency alignment.}